Wednesday, November 6, 2024

 Where no sun rises, no sun will set.

-Eventually, the sun will rise on a day not dictated,
+The sun will rise on a day not dictated,

-but when and on what will it shine?
+but on what will it shine?

 Norm